Extension Master Gardeners- Clark County

 After you have completed your training and fulfilled your first-year volunteer requirement of 50 hours, you will become "certified" and earn the title "Master Gardener."

-This title belongs to Extension and may only be used in Extension activities.
-Although volunteering for the Master Gardener Program is a great horticultural experience, it may not be credited to personal enterprises.
+This title belongs to Extension and may only be used when volunteering for Extension activities.
+Although volunteering for the Master Gardener Program is a great horticultural experience, it may not be credited to personal enterprises and can not be used for financial gain.

 To maintain certification and be considered an active Master Gardener, you must agree to volunteer at least 50 hours annually on approved Master Gardener Projects.